myrahmoun/handbook/kempner_computing_handbook/s1_high_performance_computing/general_hpc_concepts/advanced_slurm_features.md

 # Advanced SLURM Features

-This section covers advanced topics in utlizing SLURM better for your computational workflows.
-This document will be updated over time by the engineers and our cluster community to cover a comprehensive list of SLURM advanved features.
+This section covers advanced topics in utilizing SLURM better for your computational workflows.
+This document will be updated over time by the engineers and our cluster community to cover a comprehensive list of SLURM advanced features.

 ## Exclusive Node Access